Re-examining Low Rank adaptation for private LLM fine-tuning: Background

 \subsection{Singular value distribution of gradients}

-The gradients of linear layers of neural networks in training, when viewed as a linear operator, exhibit a low rank structure \citep{li2022does}, \citep{zhao2024galore}.
+The gradients of linear layers of neural networks in training, when viewed as a linear operator, exhibit a low rank structure \citep{li2022does,zhao2024galore}.
 Viewing the singular values of the gradient operator, this translates to a rapid decay in the singular values of the gradient matrix.
-This is a well known phenomenon in the literature, and has been observed in many different settings, e.g. \citep{li2022does}, \citep{zhao2024galore}.
-While this has been used to explain why differential privacy works so well in deep models with large parameter counts contrary to theoretical expectations \citep{li2022does}, it has not been used to improve the sample efficiency of differentially private training.
-In this work, we use this property to improve the sample efficiency of differentially private training by using low rank matrix estimation techniques to denoise the gradients before passing them to the optimizer.
+This is a well known phenomenon in the literature, and has been observed in many different settings \citep{li2022does,zhao2024galore}.
+In particular, \citet{li2022does} showed that the singular values of the gradient matrix decay exponentially, and used this observation to explain why differential privacy works well in deep models with large parameter counts, contrary to theoretical expectations based on dimension alone.